 How is the pound doing against the dollar

 This is another consideration if you are buying Apple Shares from the UK.
-Today (21 July) the pound is climbing against the dollar, but back in March sterling slumped.
+Today (2 September) the pound is climbing against the dollar, but back in March sterling slumped, and Brexit may well lead to further declines.
 You need to keep in mind that should the pound strengthen against the dollar some of your gains might be eroded.
 Should that be the case it might not be the best time to sell.

 Is there a better way to make money?